Alfonso-v1/vilaker_center/README.md

 # Citations
 ### CITATION FOR: Starter Code
-    All code is based on the CS 340 starter code, with the exception of [placeholder]
+    All code is based on the CS 340 starter code, with the exception of the Add, Update, and Delete components.

 ### CITATION FOR: Manage Registrations Modal
     Date: 5/14/26